 Should I consider the men's Enforcer instead of the Santa Ana?

-If you weigh over 160 lbs and ski very aggressively, the men's Enforcer 94 might provide the additional stiffness you want.
-But for most female skiers, the Santa Ana's women-specific flex pattern and mount point will deliver better performance.
-Try both if you can — the right ski is the one that responds to your input most naturally, regardless of which gender label is on the topsheet.
+If you're a heavier, very aggressive skier, the men's Enforcer 94 will give you a stiffer, more demanding ski.
+But for most female skiers, the Santa Ana's women-specific flex pattern and mount point will work better.
+Try both if you can — the right ski is the one that responds to your input most naturally, regardless of which label is on the topsheet.